fmadore/Islam-West-Africa-Collection/README.md

 This means you are free to use, modify, and distribute both the code and data for non-commercial purposes, as long as you provide appropriate attribution to the original creators and share any modifications under the same terms.

 For more details, see the [LICENSE-GPL](LICENSE-GPL) and [LICENSE-CC-BY-NC](LICENSE-CC-BY-NC) files in this repository.

-If you wish to use any part of this project for commercial purposes, please contact [Your Name or Organization] for permission.